-Discussion in 'WDW Parks News, Rumors and Current Events' started by lentesta, Sep 12, 2017.
+Discussion in 'Politics and Social Issues' started by lentesta, Sep 12, 2017.

 I disagree only because if they make it the only place to get Disney content AND actually basically unload the library into it, it will sell, even if it's mostly to parents who use it to put something on to quiet the kids down.
 How much they actually put onto the service will likely determine its success, though.
 If it's just a few Disney Junior shows and a rotating list of a dozen of so movies, it may get an initial reaction, but then will fizzle out.
 If they load it up with decades worth of animated features, current shows, Pixar, Marvel, Star Wars, 80s-90s cartoons (basically the old "Disney afternoon" lineup), and the almost bottomless well of content they own (or could purchase/license for the service), then it will likely almost immediately become the #2 service behind Netflix.